gk646/magique/README.md

 Other than the listed points magique is very modular and customizable and many modules can be disabled or replaced by user code.

+**_Even if you don't want to use the whole engine there are plenty of interesting concepts within magique that you can use or learn from.**_

 ### 2. Installation

 `magique` is using CMake as its build system hence it's recommended for projects to use it as well.
+Configuration of the library happens inside `include/magique/config.h` (documented in source).

 #### CMake (recommended)

-When using CMake just download or clone this repository and add the directory to your project with:
+When using CMake just download or clone this repository and add it as subdirectory with the path:

 ```cmake
 add_subdirectory(path/to/magique)